-People are moved by emotions a lot, and this can result in saying things or sending messages we might not be too comfortable with later.
-It could be in a fit of anger you feel like saying something nasty such that after it’s out, you regret it.
+People are moved by emotions a lot, resulting in saying things or sending messages we might not be too comfortable with later.
+It could be in a fit of anger; you feel like saying something nasty such that after it’s out, you regret it.

 Again, you could be overwhelmed with a deep sense of affection or emotions and unintentionally send a message to the wrong person.
 Or that you felt it was too soon to let the cat out of the bag.

 For some reason or the other, we tend to pass a message and then wish we could delete that message.
 Social media such as Facebook is a hub for interaction, and people get to send messages, images, video calls, etc.

 Have you ever wondered whether or not it is possible to delete those Facebook messages sent before the other party sees them?

 For instance, a Facebook user who goes by the initials, D’ commented that he had a similar experience.
-He sent a message to a contact and while the other person was yet to read the message he needed to delete the message.
+He sent a message to a contact, and while the other person had yet to read the message, he needed to delete the message.

 The sensitivity of the issue is such that it can rock his marriage if the wife finds out.
 He tries to delete the thread before anyone gets to see it, but it’s still there, hence his frustration and cry for help!